 It will also help you enhance your writing style by providing real-time insights about your readability score, sentence lengths, and it detects overuse of words, suggests relevant words, and much more.

 Who is Grammarly Useful For?

-Grammarly is a popular online grammar checker tool useful for both native English speakers and non-native, who don’t write in the English language often and those who want their writing to be mistake-free including:
+Grammarly is a popular online grammar checker tool useful for both native English speakers and non-natives, who don’t write in the English language often and those who want their writing to be mistake-free including: